OmarTariq612/Medical-Cyber-Physical-System/README.md

 ### Requirements
 - GCC
 - CMake
+- python3 (required only if you want to generate .hpp files from .mat files)
+    - scipy

 ### Bash commands
 from the root directory of the project, run the following commands: